hpcc-systems/Deprecated-covid19/Readme.md

 # Epidemiological Model

- The system embeds a classical epidemiological model known as SIR (see [Wikipedia Article](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology)).
+ The system embeds a classical epidemiological model known as SIR [1].
 The SIR model predicts the changes in Susceptibility, Infection, and Recovery using a set of differential equations.
 This allows us to estimate quantities such as Active Infections, Recovered Infections, Percent Immunity, Time-to-peak, Deaths-at-peak, and Time-to-recovery.

  In practice, the SIR model gives us a good estimate of Active versus Recovered infections, but predictive power is limited due to rapidly changing social and societal behaviors.
 In animal epidemiology, the growth rate (R) is typically identical to the Basic Reproductive Rate (i.e. R0) of the virus.
 In human society, there are both innate and orchestrated responses to a pandemic that cause R to rapidly diverge from R0.
 Changes in behavior such as quarantines, social distancing, and enhanced hygiene can quickly dampen the growth rate.
 Returning to normal behavior can rapidly increase the rate.
 Therefore any predictions of growth must model the expected changes in human behavior, which is beyond the scope of the current system.